brianhouse/now_here/NOTES.md

 python3 ./setup.py --requires

 ### porting notes
-- python3
-- run via flash + nginx
-- mongo
-- if term is in quotes, it does full text search, otherwise tag search only (if no tags found, cascade to full text)
-- get rid of ajax style loading, have a path scheme
-- make a cron that auto backsup
-- make a cron that auto pulls from Notes and puts into nowhere when Note is older than a week

-Applescript is slow as shit
-2739 / 1.5s
-~30 minutes to run once

-//

 wow, fuck. there are multiple tables in there. did everything get migrated at some point? and was it successful?

-I already dont like how complicated it is to have nginx + uwsgi + flask, but ok. only difference is you launch a different daemon to keep it up rather than the app itself which is for development

-///

 ### server